2013–14 Panionios F.C. season

-The 2013–14 season is Panionios Gymnastikos Syllogos Smyrnis' 123rd season in existence and its 53rd in the top tier of the modern Greek football league system.
-They will also compete in the Greek Cup.
-It will be their first season in the top division without a match against bitter rivals AEK Athens, but their first in 13 seasons where they will be pitted against rivals from the Smyrna times Apollon Smyrna F.C.
-Also, this will be the first season without player (for 9,5 years) and captain Fanouris Goundoulakis, who refused to renew his contract.
+The 2013–14 season was Panionios' 123rd season in existence and its 53rd in the top tier of the modern Greek football league system.
+They also competed in the Greek Cup.
+It was the first season without player (for 9,5 years) and captain Fanouris Goundoulakis, who refused to renew his contract.

-The club's U-17 and U-20 will compete in their respective leagues.
+The club's U17 and U20 competed in their respective leagues.